Music of Washington (state): Garage rock

 In the mid-1950s, the Washington rock scene was kick-started by a Seattle group, The Frantics, led by guitarist Ron Peterson.
 The Frantics were the first rock group from Seattle to have songs in the national Top 40 charts.
 Later, several garage bands achieved regional and some national fame.
 Perhaps the most famous of these are The Wailers, whose regional fame was paramount for several years in the early 1960s.
 Their version of Richard Berry's "Louie, Louie" became the state's unofficial anthem.

 An influential garage rock band called The Regents became local icons in the Tacoma area, but the original incarnation never signed to a record label.
 They are known for pioneering a distinct sound technology when they fed the rhythm guitar through a Leslie organ speaker during a concert at the University of Puget Sound; this gave them their original sound.

 Another Tacoma band, The Sonics, also proved to be influential, and are still a cult favorite.
 Their name was inspired by one of Seattle's most important employers, Boeing, an aircraft manufacturer, and The Sonics' brand of aggressive guitar rock made them icons in the later development of music in and around Seattle.

-Record producer Jerry Dennon of Jerden Records was responsible for bringing The Kingsmen (of Portland, Oregon), best known for their national hit "Louie Louie", to the ears of northwest audiences.
-The Kingsmen soon found themselves in a rivalry with local favorite Paul Revere & the Raiders (of Boise, Idaho), who also released a version of "Louie, Louie".
+Record producer Jerry Dennon of Jerden Records was responsible for bringing The Kingsmen (of Portland, Oregon), best known for their national hit "Louie Louie".
+The Kingsmen found themselves in a rivalry with local favorite Paul Revere & the Raiders (of Boise, Idaho), who also released a version of "Louie, Louie".
 The Kingsmen's version eventually caught on nationally after a Boston radio station picked up the song and Dennon negotiated distributing rights with Wand Records out of New York City.
 The song's supposedly suggestive lyrics led to it being banned in some localities, including Indiana.